xkollar/xkollar.github.io/data/posts/2025-12-25-interview.markdown

 <div class="speaker a">
-How many unique domio-tilings of `2xN` rectangular area are there?
+How many unique domino-tilings of `2xN` rectangular area are there?
 </div>

 For a bit you think about whether some off-by-one arrangements